 There are three specific types: DHA (docosahexaenoic acid), EPA (eicosapentaenoic acid), and ALA (alpha – linolenic acid).
 DHA and EPA are found primarily in animal foods and algae, while ALA is found mostly in plants.

-Omega-3 is a great addition to your weekly meal plan.
+Omega-3 is a great addition to your weekly meal plan or eating habits.
 Fish, or fish oil supplements, is one of the most popular sources, but there are options to help incorporate variety into your diet such as:

 1. Fatty Fish such as Salmon, Mackerel, Sardines, and Herring

 3. Flax & Chia Seeds